qgis/QGIS-Documentation/source/docs/user_manual/processing_algs/qgis/vectorcreation.rst

 .......

 ``Photos`` [vector: point]
-  Point vector layer with geotagged information.
+  Point vector layer with geotagged photos.
 The form of the layer is automatically filled with paths and photo previews settings

 ``Invalid photos table`` [table]